Polyjet 3D Printing Explained

 Flexible resins: Flexible resins are bendable and rubber-like, making them suitable for prototyping and testing flexible parts.

-PolyJet 3D Printing vs. Other 3D Printing Technologies
+PolyJet vs. Other 3D Printing Technologies

 When deciding on a manufacturing technology for your part, it’s essential to consider the specific benefits of each technology.
 Here’s how PolyJet compares to some of the most popular 3D printing technologies.